JamalRahman/Agent-Based-Modelling-of-Traffic-Evacuation-Strategies/README.md

 ----------------------------------------------------------------------------------

-STRUCTURE OF PROJECT DIRECTORY:
+#### Structure of the project directory:

-EvacVisual.jar				-	The way to run the visualisation of a simulation ExperimentSequence.jar 		-	The way to run simulations in the background with data recording
+EvacVisual.jar				-	The way to run the visualisation of a simulation

+ExperimentSequence.jar 		-	The way to run simulations in the background with data recording

-config/						-	All simulation configuration (.xml) files, and network (.net) files
+config/						-	All simulation configuration (.xml) files, and network (.net) files.
 The author has created a range of example simulation configuration files for readers to try out, and use as references when making your own .xml config files

-config/experiments_by_author/	- The (mostly failed) experiments previously ran config/networks/				- A series of .net files which can be loaded by the software
+config/experiments_by_author/	- The (mostly failed) experiments previously ran

+config/networks/				- A series of .net files which can be loaded by the software

-lib/						-	All project dependencies, used to compile the project results/					-	All results taken from experiments found under config/experiments_by_author src/						-	All source code
+lib/						-	All project dependencies, used to compile the project

+results/					-	All results taken from experiments found under config/experiments_by_author

+src/						-	All source code

 README.txt					-	This file

 -----------------------------------------------------------------------------------

-RUNNING THE PROGRAMS:
+#### Running the programs:

 This project is ran from the command line.